andreasfelix/.dotfiles/launch-or-focus/README.md

 # Focus Application
-Use `focus-application.sh` to create a keyboard shortcut which focuses an application.
+Use `launch-or-focus.sh` to create a keyboard shortcut which focuses an application.
 The script behaves in that way that if ..

 - **Case 1**: ... the application is not running, it opens a new instance.
 - **Case 2**: ... the application is running but is not focused, it focuses the instance with highest z-index.